SaschaWillems/Vulkan/README.md

 ## Shaders

 Vulkan consumes shaders in an intermediate representation called SPIR-V. This makes it possible to use different shader languages by compiling them to that bytecode format.
 The primary shader language used here is [GLSL](data/shaders/glsl) but thanks to an external contribution you'll also find [HLSL](data/shaders/hlsl) shader sources.

+## A note on synchronization

+Synchronization in the master branch currently isn't optimal und uses ```vkDeviceQueueWaitIdle``` at the end of each frame.
+This is a heavy operation and is suboptimal in regards to having CPU and GPU operations run in parallel.
+I'm currently reworking this in the [this branch](https://github.com/SaschaWillems/Vulkan/tree/proper_sync_dynamic_cb).
+While still work-in-progress, if you're interested in a more proper way of synchronization in Vulkan, please take a look at that branch.

 ## Examples